 At Signature Medical Group, we're doing just that.
 Our Signature Maternity Care Home Model for expectant mothers on Medicaid has achieved positive results since its inception in 2013.

 The program began when Signature received a Strong Start for Mothers and Newborns grant from the U.S. Centers for Medicare and Medicaid Services.
-In just over three years, we have worked with more than 2,500 women from the St. Louis, Kansas City and Bolivar, Mo., areas.
+In just over three years, we have worked with more than 2,500 women from the St. Louis and Kansas City areas.

 For expectant mothers, our program addresses physical, mental and environmental concerns within a trauma-informed framework.
 Our team includes a nurse navigator, social workers and OB-GYN doctors and staff collaborating to coordinate care.

 More than 1,500 babies have been delivered under the Signature Maternity Care Home Model.
 Preterm births have been reduced by 16 percent and women are entering prenatal care earlier.

 Our Maternity Care Home Model is only one aspect of how we care for expectant mothers.
 Signature provides comprehensive maternity care for all patients regardless of social or economic status.

 Our OB-GYN specialists will look after all your healthcare needs as a woman and our pediatricians strive to keep your babies healthy and thriving in their formative years.